 “Criminal defense of uniformed members is a special endeavor.
-Court and Carpenter is solely dedicated to this unique and complicated field of legal practice.
-While many firms commonly focus their attention elsewhere, our firm exclusively represents military members in military proceedings.
-This strict focus enables us to harness our collective knowledge for the benefit of our uniformed clientele, and their families, and with that, increase the likelihood for the best possible outcome.”
+As such, we are solely dedicated to this overwhelmingly unique field of law.
+We do not focus our attention on civilian criminal or civilian cases.
+This strict focus enables us to harness our collective knowledge for the benefit of our uniformed clientele, and their families, and with that, increase the likelihood for the best possible outcome.
+We have three overriding rules."

 Court & Carpenter also routinely advises servicemembers about the best tactics to take when addressing command investigations.
 Our firm, unlike others that perfunctorily boast young and brash lawyers that self-servingly claim to be the best, is comprised of truly experienced advocates with long established track records.